AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 | **Command** | **Available options** |
 |----------------|-----------------|
 | `core:code:changes` | `--help`: Returns all available `--help` options. |

+>[!NOTE]
+>
+> It is a best practice to keep custom code out of the core code.
+See the Adobe Commerce 2.4 [upgrade guide](https://experienceleague.adobe.com/docs/commerce-operations/assets/adobe-commerce-2-4-upgrade-guide.pdf) for more upgrade best practices.

 ### Vanilla installation